sadhika-stripe/RevRec-cursor-report-drill-down/README.md

 ## License

-This project is for demonstration purposes and recreates the Stripe dashboard interface for educational use.
+This project is for demonstration purposes and recreates the Stripe dashboard interface for educational purpose.